 CELEBRATING WICKENBURG’S HISTORY

 Wickenburg’s annual Gold Rush Days celebrates the town’s origins as a ranching and gold mining center, years before Phoenix came to be.
-The heritage event was founded 73 years ago, and today Gold Rush Days draws tens of thousands of visitors during the three days of activities.
+The heritage event was founded over 70 years ago, and today Gold Rush Days draws tens of thousands of visitors during the three days of activities.

 Activities include the classic car show, Gold Rush Days parade, senior pro rodeo, family-fun carnival, and much more.
 Dive into the event in the photos below.

 The Vulture Mine originally began in 1863 when Henry Wickenburg discovered gold in a nearby quartz outcropping.
 As more gold was found, interest in the mine grew, and Vulture City came to be.
 In its heyday, Vulture City was home to a few thousand residents.
 Nowadays, Vulture City is a ghost town with many of the original buildings still in tact.
 The property is located about 14 miles outside of Wickenburg.
 Find out more on Vulture City’s website.

 9:00am to 3:00pm, 7 days a week